curif/telegram-to-trakt/README.md

 * filters: requeriments to select a movie.
     * from_year: ignore movies realased before this date.
     * filter_list: list of filters to apply (in order)
         * imdb_range: from/to califications.
-If the movie has califications between this range the movie will be selected.
+A movie with califications between this range will be selected and added to the list.
         * imdb_people: minimal quantity of people who voted.
         * include_genres: the movie must to have at least one of those genres.
 Empty means "all"
         * exclude_genres: if the movie has at least one of those will be exluded.
 Empty means "all"